cmu-psych-fms/bha-actr/README.md

-# Lisp JSON over HTTP server for Project Kallisti
+# Lisp JSON over HTTP server for a project whose name must not be uttered

 This is a simple HTTP server implemented in Common Lisp that takes JSON requests using the POST method to send a single JSON value, calls a Lisp function on the Lisp version of that value, converts the return value of that function to JSON and returns it to the caller.
-It was created for use in the DARPA Project Kallisti, but likely will have use in other projects, too.
+It was created for use in the project who name must not be uttered. but likely will have use in other projects, too.
 Various choices made here are simply best guesses for what we want, and will undoubtedly evolve as we negotiate the needs of our caller(s).
 When using this for other projects it will probably be best to fork it and modify it to taste for those other projects.